-Flash Flood Watch in effect until later Friday morning for Chicago area counties generally along and north of Interstate-80
+Flash Flood Watch in effect until 10AM Friday for Chicago area

-A Flash Flood Watch has been issued for a good portion of the Chicago area in the vicinity of and north of Interstate-80 (dark-green-shaded area on the headlined map), as periodic waves of heavy rain/embedded thunderstorms sweep over our area for the next 24 to 36 hours.
+CHICAGO — A Flash Flood Watch has been issued for a good portion of the Chicago area in the vicinity of and north of Interstate-80 (dark-green-shaded area on the headlined map), as periodic waves of heavy rain/embedded thunderstorms sweep over our area for the next 24 to 36 hours.

 The remaining southern portion of our area may also have to be included in the Flash Flood Watch as conditions warrant.

 The center of a slow-moving expansive low pressure system will move out of Iowa, tracking through southern/central Illinois into Indiana, eventually moving off to the northeast Saturday.
 Recent heavy rains have saturated soils with rivers and streams running close to bankfull – a few in minor flood at this time north of Interstate-80, and additional rainfall of 1 to 3-inches-plus could not only cause localized flash flooding, but more extensive area-wide flooding on streams and rivers already swollen due to recent rains.